Native-Planet/GroundSeg-manual/src/guide/device-setup.md

 GroundSeg does not support comets.
 If you don’t already have a planet, reach out to us.

-- Go to [bridge.urbit.org](https://bridge.urbit.org/) and claim your planet with the planet code that came with your device.
+- Go to [bridge.urbit.org](https://bridge.urbit.org/) and log in with your master ticket, or use your planet code if you have not already claimed it.

 - Download your passport and keyfile from Bridge.